 All seven core objectives of the Organisation.
-Programme objective 5: To improve the capabilities of States Parties and the Secretariat in implementing the Convention through the delivery of strategic projects and the provision of technical expertise.
-Key Performance Indicators 2019 Results 2020 Target 2021 Target 2023 Target 5.1 Number of States Parties that are registered for utilising the SIX 11 system for communication with the Secretariat 59 65 70 80 5.2 Number of training events organised by the LAB for States Parties 5 5 5 5 5.3 Number of training events organised by the LAB for Secretariat personnel 6 5 5 5
+Programme objective 5: To improve the capabilities of States and the Secretariat in implementi Convention through the delivery of s projects and the provision of te expertise. enting the of strategic Key Performance Indicators 2019 Results 2020 Target 2021 Target 2023 Target 5.1 Number of States Parties that are registered for utilising the SIX 11 system for communication with the Secretariat 59 65 70 80 5.2 Number of training events organised by the LAB for States Parties 5 5 5 5 5.3 Number of training events organised by the LAB for Secretariat personnel 6 5 5 5